 West Side Preschool offers classes for children 2-5 years of age.
 We have been serving the Tri-Cities for 50 years.
 Our staff is comprised of professionally trained teachers who have specialized in working with and caring for young children and their families.
 Our developmentally-appropriate and activity-based curriculum emphasizes the social, intellectual, emotional, and physical growth of each child in a positive and nurturing environment.
 Our goal is to provide a place where children learn at their own pace to be independent, and make decisions and feel confident about themselves, to interact in a positive manner with others, and to love learning.
 We are building a firm foundation for future academic learning through purposeful play and instruction.

 West Side Preschool is a Co-operative Preschool.
 Family members participate in the classroom each month on a scheduled basis that seeks to take into consideration individual family situations.
 West Side Preschool is under the sponsorship of West Side Church.
 For more information call Ann Campbell, Director, or Patty Parkman, Assistant Director, at 509.946.4656, Monday through Friday, between 9:00 am and 3:00 pm.
 If we are not available to take your call, please leave a message and we will return your call.
+Check out our new web page HERE.

 What are the Benefits of West Side Preschool?